They say it takes a village and eCommerce Week LA™ 2021 proves that.

 Team Efficiency Thursday

 Hawke Media CEO & Founder Erik Huberman hosted Team Efficiency Thursday, which contained two exciting announcements.
-The first was the winner of the giveaway to the beautiful El Perdido resort.
-Congratulations to the lucky winner!
+The first was the winner of the giveaway to the beautiful El Perdido resort, Katherine Chicoine.
+Congratulations to the lucky winner, who will be taking a companion on the trip in January!

 Erik Huberman also made his first on-air announcement about his new book, The Hawke Method, which contains the three pillars of marketing that have helped 3,500+ brands grow their business.